ConsolidatedSky/NEFARAM/README.md

 Save often but not too much : avoid saving during combat or just before you load through a door.
 F5 now does a full save.

+When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
+Mods using custom followers are the culprit of this, you can use the Devious Followers MCM to force remove your follower once you paid them in full.

 #### You're DONE !
 You can finally play :)

 # Resources